This Highlighter Trick Is So Pretty — You Won't Even Want To Blend It

 Step 1.
-Using a liquid luminiser, paint a large star off the corner of each eye with a pointed-tip brush.
+Using a liquid luminizer, paint a large star off the corner of each eye with a pointed-tip brush.

 Step 2.
 Keep drawing stars above and below the eyes, making them smaller in size as you get further away from the first.